WOF-Softwares/Docura/docs/blog/respecting-omarchy-dhh-philosophy.md

 Rails succeeded because it made **decisions for you**.
 Not because it gave you infinite config options.

-Omakase applies this to your entire dev environment.
+Omarchy applies this to your entire dev environment.
 Docura's integration respects that.

 ### Opinionated Software is Good Software